musicbeat/fpddir/README.md

 ## Getting Started
  * [clone the repo](https://github.com/musicbeat/stddata)
- * Hold your breath -- there's nothing more -- yet.
+ * Hold your breath -- there's nothing to see here -- yet.